SampleEnvironment/SECoP/rfcs/RFC-007-websockets.rst

 =====================

-After opening a connection, if the first message the SEC node receives starts with ``HTTP``, it treats the connection as a WebSocket connection, i.e. it negotiates the connection using a prelude of HTTP requests, after which the connection continues using the WebSocket protocol in both directions.
+After opening a connection, if the first message the SEC node receives starts with ``GET /``, it treats the connection as a WebSocket connection, i.e. it negotiates the connection using a prelude of HTTP requests, after which the connection continues using the WebSocket protocol in both directions.